 xxvi.
 Los Peñasquitos Lagoon Sediment TMDL

-The San Diego Regional Water Quality Control Board adopted the Los Peñasquitos Lagoon Sediment TMDL on June 13, 2012 to address the impairment of Los Peñasquitos Lagoon due to sediment.
+The San Diego Regional Water Quality Control Board adopted the Los Peñasquitos Lagoon Sediment TMDL on June 13, 2012, to address the impairment of Los Peñasquitos Lagoon due to sediment.

 The watershed sources of sediment consist of point and non-point source discharges in the watershed draining into Los Peñasquitos Lagoon.
 Anthropogenic activities such as land development exacerbate erosive processes by exposing sediment and creating more impervious surfaces which increases the velocity and volume of runoff.
 The Los Peñasquitos Lagoon Sediment TMDL identifies construction stormwater discharges as contributing sediment to the Lagoon and are therefore considered Responsible Dischargers.
 According to the Los Peñasquitos Lagoon Sediment TMDL staff report, the potential contribution of pollutant loadings from construction stormwater is low because non-stormwater discharges are prohibited or authorized under strict permit circumstances.

-WLA Translation
+Waste Load Allocation Translation

-The Los Peñasquitos Lagoon Sediment TMDL assigns a final waste load allocation (WLA) of 2,580 tons/year to the combined responsible parties for discharges into the Los Peñasquitos Lagoon Watershed.
-Responsible parties include: Phase I Municipal Separate Storm Sewer Systems (MS4s) co-permittees (the County of San Diego, City of San Diego, City of Del Mar, and City of Poway), Phase II MS4 permittees, the California Department of Transportation, general construction and industrial stormwater NPDES permittees.
+The Los Peñasquitos Lagoon Sediment TMDL assigns a final waste load allocation of 2,580 tons/year to the combined responsible parties for discharges into the Los Peñasquitos Lagoon Watershed.
+Responsible parties include: Phase I Municipal Separate Storm Sewer Systems (MS4s) co-permittees (the County of San Diego, City of San Diego, City of Del Mar, and City of Poway), Phase II MS4 permittees, the California Department of Transportation, and general construction and industrial stormwater NPDES permittees.
 The Phase I MS4 co-permittees and the California Department of Transportation are responsible for assuming the lead role in coordinating and carrying out the necessary actions, compliance monitoring requirements, and successful implementation of the adaptive management framework required as part of this TMDL.
 Responsible Dischargers are expected to cooperate with all responsible parties to reduce their collective sediment load.

-Responsible Dischargers are required to monitor sediment discharges from their sites to demonstrate progress towards compliance with final WLAs.
-Monitoring flow rates for construction stormwater discharges is not required for all Dischargers in this General Permit and is specific to Responsible Dischargers located in the Los Peñasquitos Lagoon Watershed to assess the correlation between flow and sediment deposition in this water body.
+Responsible Dischargers are required to monitor sediment discharges from their sites to demonstrate progress towards compliance with final waste load allocations.
+Monitoring flow rates for construction stormwater discharges is not required for all dischargers in this General Permit and is specific to Responsible Dischargers located in the Los Peñasquitos Lagoon Watershed to assess the correlation between flow and sediment deposition in this water body.

 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit and are required to provide an estimate of a representative flow rate from their construction site for at least one precipitation event that generates discharge within the reporting year.
-Monitoring flow rate values should be consistent with the monitoring, calculation and reporting methods and framework used by the Phase I MS4 co-permittees.
+Monitoring flow rate values should be consistent with the monitoring, calculation, and reporting methods and framework used by the Phase I MS4 co-permittees.
 Responsible Dischargers shall submit the representative flow estimate as a PDF attachment to the Annual Report required in this General Permit.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLAs.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocations.

 Compliance actions will be required upon the effective date of this General Permit.
 The final compliance deadline for the Los Peñasquitos Lagoon TMDL is July 14, 2034.
 Future reissuances of this General Permit may incorporate additional or revised compliance requirements or interim targets to progress towards the required final compliance by July 14, 2034.